dallas-hall/learning-containers-and-orchestration/kubernetes/03.administrator/README.md

 ## 6.1) Authentication

-* Who can access the cluster?
+* **Authentication** confirms that users are who they say they are.
 There are 2 types of users, humans and computers.
 Details previously covered in the developer's course under the section [Service Accounts](../02.applications-developer/README.md#service-accounts)
 * All requests to the cluster go through the `kube-apiserver` and the user making the request is authenicated before the request is fulfilled.
 * There are 4 authentication mechanisms to access the cluster via the `kube-apiserver`:
   1. Basic authentication with passwords which are stored in a text file with 4 columns.
 Password,username,user id, and group.
 The username and password would be supplied with `curl -u $USER:$PASSWORD`